 Minimum Wage

 Minimum wage is the lowest hourly pay rate that employers are legally obligated to pay employees.
-The federal minimum wage is a wage baseline, but different states, cities, and regions can adopt their own rates.
+While the federal minimum wage serves as a baseline, different states, cities, and regions can adopt their own higher rates.

 → Learn more about Deputy's labor law compliance software